wilmixsolomon7/NJDOLLAR/README.md

 Advantages:
 ----------

-a)  JAS   is   a   Simplest  and   OOPS   Programming Language    behave  like CDollar and CHDOLLAR.
+a)  JAS   is   a   Simplest  and   OOPS   Programming Language    behave  like WEB and CHDOLLAR.

 b)  JAS  support  loosely   coupling..